veryloooong/CTF-WriteUps/README.md

 Writeups for CTFs I have participated in (and have done in archives)

-Mostly forensics and cryptography, with some binary attacks.
-Kinda noob tbh
+Mostly forensics and cryptography.
+Currently a beginner

 ## CTFs history